Mental Health Crisis Services

 - Call the 988 Suicide & Crisis Lifeline if you feel hopeless, trapped, or overwhelmed by suicidal thoughts.
 It offers free and confidential support 24/7.

-- Dial 988 if you or someone else shows signs of self-harm, severe anxiety, or panic attacks that won’t stop.
+- If you or someone else is showing signs of self-harm, severe anxiety, or panic attacks that won’t stop, dial 988.

 - Visit a hospital emergency room for severe psychiatric emergencies like hallucinations, violence toward others, or inability to care for yourself.